Key information

 The International Development Placement Module delivers a virtual placement with an organisation working on aspects of development.
 The core activity is centred on students working in groups with development-orientated partner organisations (POs).
 Each student will enter into a Placement Agreement with a partner organisation consisting of 40 hours of work spread over February and March in term 2.
 Students will be allocated to Partner Organisations in teams varying in size from 2-9 students.

-The module examines the historical performance of, constraints on, and prospects for African economic development and structural change, taking particular note of the context of climate change and shifting global geo-politics.
+This module examines the historical performance of, constraints on, and prospects for African economic development and structural change, taking particular note of the context of climate change and shifting global geo-politics.
 It engages critically with prominent narratives of the impossibility of industrialization on the continent and it highlights how unevenness and variation in policy and performance, within and between African countries, helps shed light on the scope of the possible.
-It looks at inter-sectoral linkages, industrial policy, trade and the balance of payments, and financing levels and mechanisms.
-The module also examines social inequalities, labour, health & education, and poverty reduction from a structural change perspective.
+It looks at inter-sectoral linkages, industrial policy, agricultural change, trade and the balance of payments, and financing levels and mechanisms.
+The module also examines social inequalities, labour, and informality from a structural change perspective.
+It also sustains an emphasis on the need for careful attention to the availability, provenance, and reliability of empirical evidence behind the claims made by different contributors to debates about African economic development.
+The module is distinctive, too, in exposing students to lecturers who have a long history of engagement in policy, in different ways: including guest lectures by people with prominent African policy making experience.

 This module provides an introduction to development practice.
 It examines some of the key challenges and constraints faced by development practitioners in the light of trends in development theory and policy, as well as some of the tools and frameworks commonly used in the world of development practice.